allenvpothen/ChovvaALerts/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
-- ALLEN V POTHEN: -Implimented Three.js to create engaging 3D weather stimulations representations of martian landscapes.
+- ALLEN V POTHEN: Implimented Three.js to create engaging 3D weather stimulations representations of martian landscapes.
-                  -Integrated 3D models to represent realistic weather phenomena,such as dust storm,atmospheric changes and temperature variations,giving martians an intuitive understanding ofthe planet's climate
+                  Integrated 3D models to represent realistic weather phenomena,such as dust storm,atmospheric changes and temperature variations,giving martians an intuitive understanding ofthe planet's climate
-- JAYASURYA JAYAKUMAR: -Introduced the idea of weather-based survival tips for martian settlers,enhancing the practicality of the app for users navigating harsh martian weathers.
+- JAYASURYA JAYAKUMAR: Introduced the idea of weather-based survival tips for martian settlers,enhancing the practicality of the app for users navigating harsh martian weathers.
-                       -developed the user interface using HTML and CSS ,ensuring the seamless,futuristic design suitable for a martian environment and login page.
+                       Developed the user interface using HTML and CSS ,ensuring the seamless,futuristic design suitable for a martian environment and login page.
-- FATHIMA HANA HS:  -Conducted in-depth research into the unique weather patterns on mars and all about the information that is required.
+- FATHIMA HANA HS:  Conducted in-depth research into the unique weather patterns on mars and all about the information that is required.
-                    -developed a calculator that converts earth year to mars years, helping users understand the difference in time scales between the two planets and also updated the project details.
+                    Developed a calculator that converts earth year to mars years, helping users understand the difference in time scales between the two planets and also updated the project details.

 ---
 Made with ❤️ at TinkerHub Useless Projects